Skip to main content

 Done

 Sale is complete.
-Refunds and proceeds can be processed.
+Refunds and proceeds are processed.

-• Proceeds are withdrawn to the designated receiver
+• Proceeds (accepted amounts) are withdrawn to the designated receiver via withdraw() or withdrawPartial()

 Roles & Permissions